 Darrell Drake has published four books, with A Star-Reckoner’s Lot being the latest.
-Read the interview to find out where Darrell’s inspiration to write historical fantasy came from, and what makes his book different than what you are typically used to.
+Read the interview to find out where Darrell’s inspiration to write historical fantasy came from, and what makes his book different.

 1. When did you first start writing, and in which genre?